The following information and guidelines have been prepared for

 are a licensed Amateur Radio operator, live in the Phoenix, Arizona

-also use our Volunteer Sign-up form.
+following form, Volunteer Sign-up form.

 Also, you will be required to submit an application for volunteering